May 19, 2026

 The result is an assistant that feels much closer to a teammate sitting in your Snowflake account than a generic coding chatbot in a vacuum.

-Snowflake has had strong AI and ML stories for a while, but Cortex Code is where AI really starts to touch the day‑to‑day developer workflow.
-A few reasons this matters to us (and to our customers):
+Snowflake has had strong AI and ML capabilities for a while, but CoCo is where AI starts to touch the day-to-day developer workflow.
+A few reasons this matters to us and to our customers:

-Just as importantly, Cortex Code only takes actions it knows it’s allowed to take: it understands your role and privileges within Snowflake RBAC and limits its behavior to what your current role can see and do, rather than reaching beyond your governance model.
+Just as importantly, CoCo only takes actions it knows it’s allowed to take: it understands your role and privileges within Snowflake RBAC and limits its behavior to what your current role can see and do, rather than reaching beyond your governance model.

 Generic coding assistants are great at writing syntactically correct code, but they’re blind to your actual environment: the tables you’ve created, the roles your users have, and the governance rules you live under.
-Cortex Code is explicitly designed to close that gap.
+CoCo is explicitly designed to close that gap.

-Because it’s wired into Snowflake’s catalog, documentation, and Horizon metadata, Cortex Code can:
+Because it’s wired into Snowflake’s catalog, documentation, and Horizon metadata, CoCo can:

 • Discover objects and relationships using natural language (“Show me tables related to customer churn in ANALYTICS_DB”).